-A set, as defined in General Rule 3 of the Harmonized System, shall be regarded as originating when all component products are originating.
-Where a set is composed of originating and non-originating components, the set as a whole shall be regarded as originating, provided that the value of the non-originating components does not exceed 15 per cent of the ex-works price of the set.
+Sets, as defined in General Rule 3 of the Harmonized System, shall be regarded as originating when all component products are originating products.
+When a set is composed of originating and non-originating products, the set as a whole shall be regarded as originating, provided that the value of the non-originating products does not exceed 15 per cent of the ex-works price of the set.